|

 systematically arranged and showing the operation of general laws. - dictionary.com

-humble reasoning of a single individual.” - Galileo
+humble reasoning of a single individual. - Galileo

 The following will deal with how music is taught, which is a science, as well as what music is, which is an art.
 Much of the information contained here is in consideration of how the conveying of music has been developed over the centuries and how it has been left unchanged from centuries ago, while technology and communications have far surpassed the evolution of music teaching.
 So often, music is taught "the way I was taught" without regard to possible advances and improvements that could have been made.
-It's Time For a Change is a must-read article on Bubblelife.com.
-This article explains more about why we need to step into the 21st century and how we can do it.
-Bubblelife is a neighborhood news page that you can join for free and keep in touch with things happening near you.

 |